-A new organizational paradigm emerged in the last two decades urging organizations to reconsider their internal structure and processes.
-The shift towards a flatter, more networked and flexible organization required to rethink the traditional approach to employment issues, moving from a normative and prescriptive “personnel management” approach to a broader “Human Resource Management” (HRM) approach in order to foster employees’ commitment and empowerment.
-Through a range of HRM practices, so called High Performance Work Systems or High Commitment Work Systems (HCWS), organisations engender higher level of identification, empowerment and autonomy crucial for the ‘post-bureaucratic employee’ who is expected to use intuition, discretion and knowledge to deal with ongoing changes and service demands.
-The paper analyses how HR practices have developed into sophisticated systems that foster employees’ internalization of clearly enunciated company values.
-Focusing on selection, career management and flexible work systems, it is argued that contemporary HR practices offers a powerful mechanism that modern organizations may use to replace bureaucratic control.
-However, the analysis highlights several contradictions and tensions that surface the adoption of HCWS and may explain some of the unsatisfying outcomes of post-bureaucratic approach.
+The shift towards a flatter, more networked and flexible organization has required an alternative approach to employment issues - from a normative and prescriptive “Personnel Management” approach to a broader “Human Resource Management” (HRM) approach - so as to foster employees’ commit-ment and empowerment.
+Through a range of HRM practices, so-called High Commitment Work Systems (HCWS), organizations seek to engender higher level of identification, empowerment and autonomy, which are crucial for the ‘post-bureaucratic employee’ who is expected to use intuition, discretion and knowledge to deal with ongoing changes and service demands.
+Focusing on recruitment and selection, career management and flexible work arrangements, the chapter argues that contemporary HR practices offer a powerful mechanism that modern organizations may use to replace bureaucratic control.
+However, the analysis also highlights several contradictions and tensions that surface during the adoption of HCWS and may explain some of the unsatisfying outcomes of the post-bureaucratic approach.

 |Titolo:||From control to commitment work systems.
 The role of HRM in the post-bureaucratic transition|

 |Appare nelle tipologie:||2.1 Contributo in volume (Capitolo o Saggio)|